Faculty and Student Publications and Awards

 The Department of History at UChicago is a vibrant intellectual community renowned for cutting-edge research and expansive scope of expertise.
 These qualities are reflected in the 2025-2026 faculty and student publications, awards, and contributions to history.
 Although this list is not exhaustive, it reflects the many accomplishments of members of the department.
 We are proud of all their achievements and look forward to celebrating their continued success.

-Fredrik Albritton Jonsson's book Scarcity: A History from the Origins of Capitalism to the Climate Crisis, co-authored with Carl Wennerlind, has been translated into French as Politiques de la rareté: Des origines du capitalisme à la crise écologique by Flammarion, March 2026.
+Fredrik Albritton Jonsson is the winner of the 2026 Llewellyn John and Harriet Manchester Quantrell Award.
+His book, Scarcity: A History from the Origins of Capitalism to the Climate Crisis, co-authored with Carl Wennerlind, has been translated into French as Politiques de la rareté: Des origines du capitalisme à la crise écologique by Flammarion, March 2026.
 He is also giving a talk at the École normale supérieure as part of the lecture series, La fabrique de l’environnement.
 Métropoles et colonies, titled "The Fossil Ratchet: a New History of Britain’s Energy Transition 1760-1870" on March 17, which is based on his forthcoming book.

 Clifford Ando was appointed the Robert O. Anderson Distinguished Service Professor in Classics, History, and the College.
 He was also appointed as an Extraordinary Professor in Department of Ancient Studies, Stellenbosch University (January 2024 – December 2026) and elected a member of the American Academy of Sciences and Letters.